danielholmes/sudoku-solver/README.md

  - No solution should be in red
  - 1, 1 rest empty on a 9x9 takes long
    - Optimise by short circuiting unsolvable Puzzles
+ - look at all step functions for fold opportunities